What is thoracic outlet syndrome?

 Workers’ compensation covers injuries or conditions linked to work-related activities, including TOS, if you can prove they’re directly caused by your job.

 To file a successful claim, you’ll need to provide evidence that your TOS is work-related, usually through medical documentation and a detailed explanation of how your job contributed to the condition.
+Because the process can be complicated, it’s a good idea to get help from an experienced workers’ comp shoulder injury attorney to prevent a denied claim.

 What benefits does workers’ comp offer?